Your First Appointment with Upperline Health Podiatry

 H. Austin Hewlett, DPM, FACFAS, QME

-Dr. Hewlett is a Fellow of the American College of Foot and Ankle Surgeons.
-He is the Sports Medicine Fellowship Director for Upperline Health Newport Beach Ca. Dr. Hewlett has been a partner at Upperline since 2019.
+Dr. Hewlett is a Fellow of the American College of Foot and Ankle Surgeons and serves as the Sports Medicine Fellowship Director for Upperline Health in Newport Beach, California.
+He has been a partner at Upperline Health since 2019 and brings decades of clinical and leadership experience to his practice.

 Dr. Hewlett is available for appointments at the following locations: